A villain held prisoner by the heroes continues to undermine their objectives through their toxic influence.

 - Teaching Mrs. Tingle essentially uses this as a plot framework.

-- In The Dark Knight the imprisoned Joker manages to blow up the jail and works on a cop's psyche until he breaks out.
+- In The Dark Knight the imprisoned Joker blows up the jail and works on a cop's psyche until he breaks out.

 - Ruthless People at first, till it turns into A Match Made in Stockholm.